CAGI logo

 Kenya Churches

-We collaborate with other Kenyan Churches in Southern California such as KICC (San Bernadino), Morning Star Victory Church, and Lifeline Community Fellowship.
+We collaborate with other Kenyan Churches in Southern California.

 USA Flag